Kissing Hand Activities for the First Day

 I also bake Kissing Hand cookies the night before school starts.
 We eat them at snack time our very first day.
 (Be sure you’ve had parents fill out allergy information at Open House before sharing any food with the children!)
 You could also bag these up as an end of the day treat for children to take home.

 I found the perfect Kissing Hand cookie cutter on Amazon.
-Simply roll out some sugar cookie dough, and use the cookie cutter to make the hands.
+Simply roll out some sugar cookie dough and use the cookie cutter to make the hands.
 The kids LOVE these!

 First Day of School Kissing Hand Activities